codeship/screencast-storyboards/storyboards/django-github-appengine.md

-and immediately another build starts running on the Codeship.
+and immediately another build starts running on Codeship.
 Let's go back to our project overview.
 I will fast-forward until the build is finished.

 ![Deploy build started][screenshot-deploy-build-started]